lai32290/favorite-files/README.md

 ### Managing Bookmarks
 - Right-click on a bookmark to remove it
+- Right-click on a bookmark to rename it
 - Right-click on a file with bookmarks to clear all bookmarks for that file
 - Right-click on the "Bookmarks" group to clear all bookmarks
 - Right-click on a group's "Bookmarks" section to clear all bookmarks for that group